DHTMLX/docs-todolist/docs/guides/working_with_server.md

 ## Multiuser backend

-Task management tools, such as our To Do list, are highly sought after by businesses of all sizes.
+Task management tools, such as our To Do List, are highly sought after by businesses of all sizes.
 Considering this, it is crucial to provide a seamless user experience for all users, regardless of the number.
 Our new feature allows multiple users to efficiently manage the same tasks on the list in real-time, without the need for page reloads.
 As a result, users can collaborate and stay up-to-date with one another's actions, enhancing productivity and overall user satisfaction.

 To implement a multiuser backend, you need to get authorization on the server before the To Do List initialization.
 For this, you can create the `login()` function: